Hip Replacement Surgery

 In the hospital

-After the surgery you will be taken to the recovery room for observation.
+After the surgery you will be taken to the recovery room to be watched.
 Once your

 blood pressure, pulse, and breathing are stable and you are alert, you will be taken